modal-rakyat-indonesia/Morak-Components/README.md

 Creating new **Components** should be located in `/src/components` directory, and for **Containers** that contain the **Components** should be located in `/src/containers` folder.

-## 404 Pages

-You can edit 404 pages on `_error.js` in `pages` directory

-## Component usage
-for component usage we will explain it by description in the component itself

 ## Routing

 you can add or edit existing `route` on `server.js` for a production build